wagnerd97/lidardata/README.md

 - Open your computer system preferences > Security & Privacy > Privacy
 - Here you should see an option to "Allow Anyway" next to the Godot application

+This may vary between different versions of iOS

 ## Step 5

 press the import button